bearpelican/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

+I then recorded several sequences at the location where the initial autonomous model failed - left turn before the dirt road.
+These images show the location where the car had trouble:

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I recorded the car going on the track in reverse direction to snag a few more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would to reduce the model bias steering to the left.
+Since the track direction is counter-clockwise.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 4000 number of data points.
+I then preprocessed this data by adding a 0.23 steering offset to the left camera images and a -0.27 steering offset to the right camera images.
+The right camera offset is higher because the car had trouble with making sharp left turns.

+We also removed 70% of the images that had 0-degree steering.
+This means the model was trained mostly on images that required turning (cell 8 - discard_prob).

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 7 as evidenced by convergence of the training and validation losses.
+I used an adam optimizer, but still adjusted the learning rate manually - just in case.